PLEASE REVIEW BEFORE RESERVING

 OR, they have completed a 14-day quarantine in Maine prior to their stay.

 The guaranteed arrival time has been pushed from 2pm back to 4pm to permit additional time for cleaning.
 Arriving guests who have completed the Virtual Check-In will be able to proceed directly to their assigned room.
 Those who have not will need to call the front desk from their vehicle, and our front desk staff will provide instructions for contactless check-in.
 Payment will be charged to the credit card on file.
 Cash payments will not be accepted.

 There is no need for in-person contact at check-out.
 Guests should call the front desk to inform us when they are departing.
 Unless there is inclement weather, room windows should be left open and air conditioning turned off.
 Keys should be left on a table or desk in the room.
 All keys will be sterilized by housekeeping staff before they are returned to the front desk.

 We recognize that some guests may prefer to bring their own food, so we are offering reduced room rates and the option to purchase breakfast.
-Starting July 2, breakfast will be available for delivery to rooms, by online pre-order.
-Morning call-in will be subject to availability.
+Breakfast is available for delivery to rooms by pre-order the night before.
 Many of our rooms offer a mini-fridge and microwave, and all rooms have 4-cup coffee makers for which we provide coffee packets.
 There are also several options for breakfast in Rangeley.